panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 hero = 'Joker'; // TypeError: Assignment to constant variable
 ```

-It's important to remember when you can and cannot *access* the variable value &mdash; this is also called scope.
+Regarding when you can access a variable: you can access it only within its [scope](/javascript-scope/).
 Outside of its scope, the variable cannot the accessed.

-The code block and a function create a scope for `const` variables:
+The code block and a function body create a scope for `const` variables:

 ```javascript
 if (true) {